aave/docs-gho/docs/concepts/how-gho-works/how-gho-works.md

 # How GHO Works

-GHO is a flexible, decentralized multi-collateral stablecoin on the Ethereum Mainnet.
+GHO is a flexible, decentralized overcollateralized stablecoin on the Ethereum Mainnet.
 It is available in the form of an ERC20 token that is designed to maintain a stable rate, pegged to the U.S. dollar, despite market volatility.
-GHO natively fits into the existing Aave Protocol as a new asset, meaning that interacting with the protocol to borrow GHO will be similar to interacting with other assets in the Aave Pool:
+GHO natively fits into the existing Aave Protocol as a new asset, meaning that interacting with the protocol to borrow GHO is similar to interacting with other assets in the Aave Pool:

 ![GHO_Architecture Diagram](../../assets/GHO_Architecture_dark.png#gh-dark-mode-only)
 ![GHO_Architecture Diagram](../../assets/GHO_Architecture.png#gh-light-mode-only)